 The constitution is the governing document of NUS-USI.
 Any amendment to the constitution must be submitted to NUS-USI conference, and requires a two thirds majority of delegates in attending conference.

-To see a copy of the latest constitution, click here.
+To see a copy of the latest constitution which was amended at NUS-USI conference 2018 click here.

 NUS-USI’s student leadership

 NUS-USI is led by the president who heads up the regional executive committee (REC).
-The president is responsible for the overall direction of the work of the REC, NUS-USI council, NUS-USI conference and any ad-hoc working groups.
-The president is a paid position, and the post is elected annually at NUS-USI conference.
+The president is responsible for the overall direction of the work of the REC, NUS-USI regional council, NUS-USI conference and any ad-hoc working groups.
+The president is a paid position, and elections take place for this role annually at NUS-USI conference.

 The remaining members of the REC are volunteers.
 These positions provide an opportunity for students to develop skills that transfer effectively to the workplace.

-The deputy president, further education officer, welfare officer, environmental awareness officer and community & volunteering officer are also elected at NUS-USI conference annually.
-NUS-USI women’s, LGBT and disabled students officers are elected at their respective conferences, where liberation committees are also elected to support the work of each liberation officer.
+The further education officer, welfare officer and campaigns & citizenship officer are also up for election at NUS-USI conference annually.
+NUS-USI further education, women’s, BAEM, LGBT+ and disabled students officers are elected at their respective conferences, where liberation committees are also elected to support the work of each liberation officer.